Freiburg Baden-wurttemberg, Germany Travel Guide

 A money belt offers a discreet way to carry valuables like passport and cash, keeping them safe from pickpockets.
 Small padlocks are useful for securing hostel lockers or luggage zippers.

-Refill with tap water, reducing plastic waste.
+Refill with tap water, creating less plastic trash.

 For purchases, helping reduce plastic waste.